cobianzo/cartelera-scrap/README.md

 - ~~wp-phpunit/wp-phpunit~~: not needed, all the bootstrap is handled by `wp-env run tests-wordpress`

 # TESTS PHP

+Since we use cron jobs, and we can't run then naturally in local, I created a couple of scripts to run it.
+There are two cron jobs in this project:
+- 'cartelera-scrap_automated_cron' : runs every day at midnight, if activated in the settings page
+- 'cartelera-scrap_process_next_onetimeoff' : recursive one-time-off cron that calls itself until the option 'cartelera-scrap_shows_queue' is emptied

+Use

+`npm run test:listcron` - to show all cron jobs scheduled `npm run test:runcron`  - to run the next recursive one time off cron job `npm run test:options`  - to see the settings about this plugin saved in the DB.

 ## Cases to Test
 - when the cartelera title is not in ticketmaster